opendocsg/slw-judgments-backfill/2014_SGHC_67/report.md

 17     Norb’s argument on this issue is that “in consideration of the Guarantee, [Norb] had continued

 to provide goods and services to Adlogic”. [note: 14] If I understood Norb’s argument correctly, Norb is submitting that its consideration was a _promise_ to continue supply.
 Norb referred the court to a number of cases where similar provisions were construed to mean that valid consideration had been provided by the creditor by _promising_ something.
-In _Overseas Union Bank v Lew Keh Lam_ [1998] 3 SLR(R) 219 at [28], the guarantee in question had the pertinent words:
+In _Overseas Union Bank v Lew Keh Lam_ <span class="citation">[1998] 3 SLR(R) 219</span> at [28], the guarantee in question had the pertinent words:

  In consideration of your agreeing at my/our request to make or to continue to make advances or loans or otherwise give credit or other banking facilities or grant any time to or on account of [the company].

 The court held (at [29]) that the consideration was the bank’s promise to “make or to continue to make advances or loans or otherwise give credit or other banking facilities”.
-In another case, _Empire International Holdings Ltd v Mok Kwong Yue and another_ [2004] 4 SLR(R) 820 at [10], the preamble to the guarantee provided that the guarantee was given:
+In another case, _Empire International Holdings Ltd v Mok Kwong Yue and another_ <span class="citation">[2004] 4 SLR(R) 820</span> at [10], the preamble to the guarantee provided that the guarantee was given:

  In consideration of Empire agreeing to grant, granting and/or continuing to grant loans or advances and/or otherwise giving or continuing to give credit or other facilities ... and/or providing any other services or facilities from time to time to such extent and for so long as Empire may think fit to ...
 Subba Mok LLC ...